8ctopus/nano-router/README.md

 - multiple route methods
 - pre and post middleware
-- route exception handling
-- generic exception handling
+- route exception and generic exception handling

-but most of it is shown in the demo
+but most of it can be experimented with in the demo

 ## run tests